DonkeyMobile/donkey-assessment/BACKLOG.md

 - Group the Lambdas in CDK better in a map or some other form, so that I can iterate over them
 - Add multi-env support: dev, stg, prd
+- Zod models are used throughout the handler and service, we control the database, but ideally you'd use DTOs